Boriskovich2004/Projects/README.md

-# Verilog Selling Machine (FSM)
+# Verilog Vending Machine (FSM)
-This is a Verilog Project realizing a selling machine
+This is a Verilog Project realizing a vending machine